y1zhou/knowledge-base/content/series/bayesian-stat/1-introduction/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder, or
 # fill the unsplash_id and the photo will be automatically retrieved.
 header_image:
-    caption: "" # Give credits here, or whatever captions you want to add (support markdown)
+    caption: "Bookstore in Warsaw, Poland." # Give credits here, or whatever captions you want to add (support markdown)
-    unsplash_id: "" # Unsplash ID of the picture
+    unsplash_id: "YTUZcmmf1eU" # Unsplash ID of the picture
 ---

 > **Prerequisites**: you should be comfortable with algebra and calculus (primarily integration).
 Familiarity with probability theory is strongly encouraged, as we will review important ideas as they show up throughout the course.
 Exposure to applied statistical methods (including regression) will be useful but not essential.